 "The children's eyes just light up.
 It's magical," said Kim Green, co-chairwoman of the event.

 A chorus of voices from the Girl Scouts of Troop 11195 filled the air in a harmony of holiday tunes, accompanied by students of the Appleseed Preschool.
 After the tree was lit, Santa took his place in a special workshop built in the top floor of the library, as droves of children lined up to have their photos taken with him.
-On the way out the door, Brownies and Junior Troops passed out bags of homemade reindeer food, complete with oatmeal and glitter.

 Most of the children in attendance agreed: Seeing Santa was the best part of the evening.